idoodler/ZeroAPS/README.md

 3. Prepare your radio module
   * Follow [this tutorial](https://github.com/oskarpearson/mmeowlink/wiki/Pi-With-Slice-of-Radio) to flash the radio module, below you will find the color codes matching the colors used in the tutorial ![SRF Footprint](https://raw.githubusercontent.com/idoodler/ZeroAPS/master/srf%20footprint%20flash.png?token=AGgkwdv6VsdTywUvk8v7RYhet1swmNqRks5XgXlbwA%3D%3D)
   <br>
-  *This shematic is from [openmicros.org](http://openmicros.org/index.php/articles/88-ciseco-product-documentation/259-srf-technical-data)*
+  *This schematic is from [openmicros.org](http://openmicros.org/index.php/articles/88-ciseco-product-documentation/259-srf-technical-data)*
 4. Setup [MMowlink](https://github.com/oskarpearson/mmeowlink/wiki/Installing-MMeowlink) (used to allow OpenAPS communicate with the radio module) if you have not already

 **Now swap your micro SD card in your Raspberry Pi Zero if you have not already**